paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 ### 1 \- TRAIT

-Describe your approach using your Traits.
+You have Adavantage if your approach matches your Traits.

 ### 2 \- SKILL

-Use a Skill from a helpful item (requires the item).
+You have Adavantage if you use a Skill from a helpful item (requires the item).

 ### 3 \- ITEM

-Use a helpful item.
+You have Adavantage if you use a helpful item.
 Special items require a specialized Skill (e.g. longbow, lockpicks, greatsword, spellbooks, wand, etc.).

 ### 4 \- NAME

-Use a relevant Named Item you possess for Advantage.
-When Insight shows "4 = NAME", you can invoke a Named Item's power (e.g., "Shadow Guard" armor) to gain Advantage on a relevant Oracle roll.
+You have Advantage if you use a relevant Name (named item, byname, or song) you possess.

 ### 5 \- MORALE